graphprotocol/rfcs/rfcs/0009-block-triggers-hash.md

   - The `digest` field can be a lot smaller, the value here is from a POI, which we don't need to keep the same properties;
-  - It should be calculated in a separate thread/future to the mapping code execution, so it doesn't degrate performance;
+  - It should be calculated in a separate thread/future to the mapping code execution, so it doesn't degrade performance;
 - On the database side
   - As mentioned before, this data should go under the subgraph's namespaced database, aka `sgdX`, just as where the current POI table stands `poi2$`;